hopedeveloper08/university-chatbot/docs/rag-methods.md

 - Decide whether the generated response is appropriate and useful for answering the original query.

 This approach allows for more intelligent, query-aware handling of retrieval and generation, leading to improved accuracy and reliability in responses.

+## Proposition Chunking

+Proposition chunking transforms each chunk into a set of atomic propositions, making the content more precise and structured for retrieval and reasoning.

+Each atomic proposition should:
+- Express a single, clear fact.
+- Be understandable without external context.
+- Use full names instead of ambiguous references or pronouns.
+- Focus on one topic, avoiding conjunctions and multiple clauses.

+Once atomic propositions are generated, a separate model can be used to evaluate their quality.
+Only high-quality propositions are retained for use in the retrieval and generation process.